How to Make Campfire Cake in an Orange

 • It’s a fun camping activity to do with kids

-They can do all the preparation themselves and even place the cakes in the fire themselves, with some supervision.
+They can do all the preparation themselves and even place the in the fire themselves, with some supervision.

 Because the wrapped oranges are placed directly into the fire, you can still cook over the fire if there’s a grill placed over it.
 This means that you don’t have to wait too long after your main course for the your dessert to arrive!